Parallel Track

 Industry statistician’s perspective: Svenja Seide (Boehringer Ingelheim, GER)

-Industry statistician’s perspective: Melanie Wright (Novartis)
+Industry statistician’s perspective: Christopher Bush (Novartis)

 Panel discussion with all the above